User Community Service Desk Downloads

 In addition, matching proposals are produced by AI Matching, which generates a set of matching proposals based on previous user decisions and AI model training.

-Working with matching proposals
+Get started with matching proposals

-• You go through the listing and assign a task related to matching proposals to a coworker.
+• You go through matching proposals and assign a related task to a coworker.

 To quickly get started with matching proposals, follow these steps:

-4. Hide from the list the ones that are irrelevant.
-Use Remove selected if you do not want to see the proposal at the moment but might use it later.
-Use Reject proposal if the proposal is definitely wrong.
+• Use Remove selected if you do not want to see the proposal at the moment but might use it later.
+You can get back to this proposal on the Matching proposals listing at any point.

-Access matching proposals
+Where to find matching proposals

 Matching proposals listing